Contents

 Not sure how well your customers think you’re performing?
 Customer service data will tell you.
 The best eCommerce customer service software offers insights, which let you know whether your business is heading in the right direction, using crucial metrics and trends.

-From in-depth product insights, you’ll learn how to solve problems before they arise in the first place.
+No more wondering which products create the most support tickets.
+No more pondering which products pull in the best reviews.
+In-depth product insights help you to solve problems before they arise in the first place.
 Does one product keep attracting negative reviews?
 Discuss issues with your suppliers to get them fixed.
 Do customers return certain products at a higher frequency?
 Create a product video to give consumers a more accurate idea of what they’re ordering before it arrives.

-With customer data, you can learn what’s helping and what’s hindering your revenue growth, and adjust your strategy accordingly.
+With customer data, you can learn what’s helping and what’s hindering your revenue growth, and adjust your eCommerce support strategy accordingly.
+In 2025, the best eCommerce customer support software gives you powerful insights, turning yesterday’s data into tomorrow’s strategy.

 5. Know the context

-The best customer service approach involves empathizing with your customers, and the best way to create empathy is to see things through their eyes…literally.
+The best e-commerce customer service approach involves empathizing with your customers.
+And the best way to create empathy is to see things through their eyes.

-In 2023, customers will no longer stand for customer service that stops and starts.
-If they begin a conversation with you on Facebook messenger, they don’t want to have to relay it to the agent working on your ticketing system.
+In 2025, customers will no longer stand for eCommerce customer service that stops and starts.
+If they begin a conversation with you on Facebook Messenger, they don’t want to have to relay it to the agent working on your ticketing system.
 Customers expect you to have an overview of their previous interactions with your entire team.

-With customer view, you can get an overview of all of a customer’s previous interactions with your site and your team.
+Best-in-class eCommerce customer support software in 2025 gives you this overview.
+For instance, eDesk’s customer view puts all of a customer’s previous site and team interactions at your fingertips.
 Using the full context of their order history and previous interactions, you can exceed expectations with communication that’s tailored especially to their situation.
 The best part?
 You can do it all quicker than ever.

 6. Reward loyal customers